MuhammadTouseeq/EasyImagePicker/README.md

 1. Runtime Permissions for camera and Gallery built in
 2. Camera Integration
-3. Lees line of code to implement this
+3. Less line of code to implement this
 4. File Provider
 5. Custom Picker Dialog
 6. Dialog animations